aal55/Mini-Project-1/section2.md

 Remote Add: Used to add a remote to a repo, which is a common repository that all team members use to exchange their changes.

+Remote Remove: Use this git remote command to remove a remote URL from your repository.

+Remote Show: Using the git remote show command will display information about the origin.

 Status: A status check lets you know if your commits meet the conditions set for the repository you're contributing to.

 Master Branch: The branch where all changes made eventually get merged back into.